WillHannon-MCB/dms-vue/docs/NOTES.md

 These notes are a living document that will be updated as the application advances.

-I've got a decent model for loading, validating, and storing data in the application.
-I still need to connect this process to the protein viewer.
-This involves two main steps:

-1. Refactoring the protein viewer to listen to changes in data and upload structure (potentially multiple)
-2. Make custom coloring elements depend on the data that's been uploaded.
+Generate custom elements from user-data.
+What's the best way to connect a user's data to a custom element and connect that custom element to the protein viewer?

+What does the workflow look like?